twse/random-stuff/README.md

 3. Save the file as .csv (csv stands for comma separated value).
 4. Add the contents to names.csv: `echo file.csv >> ../names.csv` and replace the filename with whatever you want, e.g. czilla.csv has the names of all contributors for CZilla - old name of Mozilla's community for Czech.
 5. Commit the new file with the added names: `git commit -a -m 'message'` and replace it with whatever message you want.
-6. Push your changes with `git push` if your GitHub account has commit and write access for the **mozilla/community-data** repository.
+6. Push your changes with `git push` using `gurumukhi` as the username.
 7. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear or removed with the last updated date being changed.

 ## Bulk adding names to Mozilla credits list using GitHub's web user interface